kiran-vutukuri/data_acq_management/README.md

-Enhancing communication within university communities is imperative to meet the diverse needs of stakeholders, including prospective and current students, alumni, and other information seekers.
-Current academic chatbot systems often exhibit imprecise communication, necessitating tailored solutions.
-To address this, we propose KatzBot, leveraging Katz generative pre-trained transformer (KatzGPT), a sophisticated custom large language model (LLM), to effectively bridge precision gaps in existing chatbot systems and academic universities.
-Moreover, we have curated two datasets: 6,280 sentence-completion pairs and 7,330 question-answer pairs.
-We train KatzGPT on the sentence-completion pairs to expand its knowledge base, followed by training on the question-answer pairs to enhance its accuracy.
-Through extensive experimentation, KatzGPT demonstrates superior performance compared to state-of-the-art methods on our dataset.
-In addition, our KatzBot system enables a concise and effective interface to enhance the communication between users and the KatzGPT model.
-The source code can be found in github.

-# KatzBot - Enhancing University Community Communication

-Welcome to the GitHub repository for KatzBot, an innovative chatbot designed to enhance communication within university communities.
-KatzBot is powered by KatzGPT, a custom-trained large language model that bridges the precision gaps in existing academic chatbot systems.

 ## Features
 - **Dual Training Datasets**: Utilizes 6,280 sentence-completion pairs and 7,330 question-answer pairs to improve knowledge base and accuracy.